Security-Onion-Solutions/securityonion-docs/IntroductionToSecurityOnion.rst

 Deployment Scenarios
 --------------------

-Please refer to the following for the various deployment and node types:
-`Deployment Types <Elastic-Architecture.html#deployment-types>`__
+Analysts around the world are using Security Onion today for many different `use cases <Use-Cases>`_ and `architectures <Elastic-Architecture.html#deployment-types>`__.
 The Security Onion Setup wizard allows you to easily configure the best installation scenario to suit your needs.

 Conclusion
 ----------